Taogunbiyi/NHS-Scotland-Cancer-Waiting-Times-Performance-and-Health-Board-Analysis/README.md

 ##Business / Healthcare Problem##

-Cancer patients can experience delays between referral, diagnosis and the start of treatment.

-Monitoring waiting times is important because prolonged waits can place pressure on patients and healthcare services and may indicate capacity or pathway challenges.
+Cancer patients often experience delays between referral, diagnosis and the start of treatment.
+Consequently, monitoring these waiting times is essential, as prolonged waits place significant pressure on both patients and healthcare services and may reflect underlying capacity constraints and/or inefficiencies in clinical pathways.

+The key analytical question for this project is:

+"How does cancer waiting-time performance vary across NHS Scotland, health boards and cancer pathways, and where are the greatest areas of underperformance"?